header logo

 Liverpool fans’ memories always remember the victory over AC Milan

-After the first half ended with two goals from H. Crespo and the opening goal in the 52nd second by captain P. Maldini, AC Milan seemed to have a firm grip on the championship.
-But in football, anything can happen!
-From a somewhat lackluster performance in the first half, the "Reds" completely transformed in the second half, stunning the Italians with 3 goals from Gerrard, Smicer, and Alonso in just 6 minutes, before stepping up to claim victory over Milan 3-2 in a penalty shootout.
+After the first half ended with two goals from H. Crespo and the opening goal in the 52nd minute by captain P. Maldini, AC Milan seemed to have a firm grip on the championship.
+However, in football, anything can happen!
+After a somewhat lackluster performance in the first half, the 'Reds' completely transformed in the second half.
+They stunned the Italians with 3 goals from Gerrard, Smicer, and Alonso in just 6 minutes, before stepping up to claim a 3-2 victory over Milan in a penalty shootout.

 8. Bayern Munich 1 - 2 Man United (1999)

-Bayern and Man Utd met again in the final that season, at the Nou Camp in Barcelona.
-The German team took the lead in the sixth minute, thanks to a technically precise free-kick from Mario Basler (left).
-That 1 - 0 lead was maintained by Bayern until the end of the 90 minutes.
-Bayern's defense, led by captain goalkeeper Oliver Kahn and center-back Samuel Kuffour, nullified all efforts to equalize from Andy Cole (red), Dwight Yorke, and Beckham for Man Utd.
+Bayern and Man Utd met again in the final that season, at Camp Nou in Barcelona.
+The German team took the lead in the sixth minute, thanks to a technically precise free-kick from Mario Basler (shown left).
+That 1-0 lead was held by Bayern until the end of the 90 minutes.
+Bayern's defense, led by captain and goalkeeper Oliver Kahn and center-back Samuel Kuffour, nullified all efforts to equalize from Andy Cole, Dwight Yorke, and Beckham for Man Utd.

 B. Munich lost the C1 championship to Man Utd in just 2 minutes